howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 1. Your GraphQL schema will consist of many types that you will pass as an array to the `types` object.
 For now, it is intentionally kept empty.
 2. The first output file that `nexus` will generate for you is a GraphQL `schema` file of type `.graphql`.
 This is the GraphQL _Schema Definition Language_ (SDL) for defining the structure of your API.
 You will learn more about this later in the chapter!
-3. The second output file is a typescript file known as `typegen`, which will contain typescript type definitions for all types in your GraphQL schema.
-These generated types will help ensure typesafety in your application code and keep your GraphQL Schema _definition_ in sync with your schema _implementation_.
+3. The second output file is a TypeScript file known as `typegen`, which will contain TypeScript type definitions for all types in your GraphQL schema.
+These generated types will help ensure typesafety in your application code and keep your GraphQL schema _definition_ in sync with your schema _implementation_.
 Again, more on this later.

 Let's see what happens when we run this code.